Skip to main content

 Organize your time effectively

 Keep a calendar.
 If you find days passing and you feel you’re achieving little or nothing, try tracking 48 hours in an ordered list, like an astronaut.
-Write down every 2 hours exactly how you’ve spent your time; at the end of the two days, evaluate the report.
+Write down every 1-2 hours exactly how you’ve spent your time; at the end of the two days, evaluate the report.
 Don’t waste time berating yourself for wasting time.
-Just know and avoid your time-wasters: the internet, video games, cleaning, TV, novel-reading, grading or preparing to teach, having long phone conversations.
+Just know and avoid your time-wasters: Instagram, video games, cleaning, TV, novel-reading, grading, preparing to teach.
 Try varying your workspace: work at home, or move to the library for a few days.
-Being surrounded by people in a library or department can keep your brain sharper and limit the sense of isolation that inevitably arises when one undertakes a long, solitary writing project.
+Being surrounded by people in a library or department can keep your brain sharper and limit the sense of isolation that inevitably arises when one undertakes a long, usually solitary writing project.

 Don’t underestimate the time it takes to think through a topic before the actual business of producing pages starts.
 But set a firm deadline for the proposal submission and stick to it.